TheCrittaC/BigBen/README.md

 If the phrase ".time" is said in the channel, the bot will tell what time it is, using the phrase "OI IT'S X BONG", where X is the number of BONGs said at the top of the hour.
+The same thing happens if the message ".time" is messaged to the bot privately.

 If kicked, the bot will reconnect after 10 seconds have passed.